Global Stocks Rise With Eyes on Trade

 -- Asian, European stocks climb

-Global stocks gained on Wednesday after China on Tuesday exempted certain U.S. products from higher tariffs ahead of trade talks planned for next month.
+Global stocks gained ahead of expected easing from the European Central Bank and after China exempted certain U.S. products from tariffs.

+Futures for the Dow Jones Industrial Average edged up 0.2% on Wednesday.
+The contracts don't necessarily predict moves after the opening bell.

+Shares of London Stock Exchange Group gained 4.2% after Hong Kong Exchanges & Clearing made an offer to buy it in a $36.56 billion cash-and-share deal.

+Meanwhile, shares of Prosus, the Naspers Ltd. spinoff, had their debut on Amsterdam's Euronext.
+A valuation of nearly EUR120 billion ($132.51 billion) made it Europe's largest listed consumer internet company.

-China said higher tariffs wouldn't be levied against a variety of U.S. imports for a year, starting Sept.
+China said Wednesday that higher tariffs wouldn't be levied against a variety of U.S. imports for a year, starting Sept.
 17, and that it would continue to review more goods for exemption.

-In Europe, Industria de Diseno Textil SA, the world's largest fashion retailer by sales, saw its share price fall 2.3% after it reported earnings for the first half of the year.
+In Europe, Zara-owner Inditex, the world's largest fashion retailer by sales, saw its share price fall 2.6% after it reported earnings for the first half of the year.

 Investors have shown signs in recent days of expecting less stimulus from the European Central Bank when it meets on Thursday.